Britannia, Epigraphy, Exhibition, Hadrian, Hadrian portrait, Judaea

 Exploring Aelia Capitolina, Hadrian’s Jerusalem

-With thousands of archaeological sites, Jerusalem is one of the most excavated cities on the planet and to walk its streets is to walk through a thousand years of history.
+With thousands of archaeological sites, Jerusalem is one of the most excavated cities on the planet, and walking its streets is like walking through a thousand years of history.
 This ancient city has been fought over more than any other place.
-It has been conquered, destroyed and rebuilt many times and Hadrian played a… Continue reading Exploring Aelia Capitolina, Hadrian’s Jerusalem
+It has been conquered, destroyed and rebuilt many times, and Hadrian played a significant… Continue reading Exploring Aelia Capitolina, Hadrian’s Jerusalem